-The title of Honorary Member is reserved for any person who goes above and beyond all expectations in support of the club, who is not an Associate Member of a Full Member.
-It may be bestowed at the discretion of the membership at a quarterly business meeting.
-Honorary Members shall receive an official AgoL pin when available and mention on the club website.
+Honorary member is a title reserved for any non-member who goes above and beyond all expectations in support of the club.
+This title may be bestowed at the discretion of the membership.
+Honorary members shall be recognized on the club website.

 Member Patch –

-When Full Membership requirements have been met, the Member will be able to obtain their Member Patch.
-Individuals are responsible for the cost of their patches and patches will be presented at the next meeting.
+When full membership requirements have been met, the member will have earned their member patch.
+Individuals are responsible for the cost of their patches.

 Back Patch –